AVEVA/AVEVA-Samples-OMF/advanced_samples/Bulk_Uploader/python/README.md

 1. `omfURL` should be updated with the machine name or fully qualified domain name of the PI Web API server; if possible choose whatever value matches the certificate of the machine
 1. PI Web API should have Basic authentication turned on as one of the allowed authentication methods, see [OSIsoft Live Library](https://livelibrary.osisoft.com/LiveLibrary/web/ui.xql?action=html&resource=publist_home.html&pub_category=PI-Web-API)
 1. `id` and `password` should be the domain user/password that will be used to perform Basic authentication against PI Web API
 1. `VERIFY_SSL` may be set to false in order to bypass certificate validation when PI Web API is configured to use a self-signed certificate.
-This will generate a warning; this should only be done for testing with a self-signed PI Web API certificate as it is insecure.
+This will generate a warning; this should only be done for testing with a self-signed PI Web API certificate as it is insecure

 ## Running the Sample